Feast of Corpus Christi

 The Feast of Corpus Christi and the Eucharistic Revival

-The National Eucharistic Revival, a three-year effort to increase missionary discipleship, was launched on the Feast of Corpus Christi in 2022, and in 2023, the feast will mark the beginning of the second phase of the revival.
-In this second year, the emphasis will be on parish-based efforts to increase understanding of what the Eucharist really means and how it can be more fully celebrated, received, adored, and lived.
+The National Eucharistic Revival, a three-year effort to increase missionary discipleship, was launched on the Feast of Corpus Christi in 2022, and in 2024, the National Eucharistic Congress is being celebrated.
+The revival is aimed at increasing understanding of what the Eucharist really means and how it can be more fully celebrated, received, adored, and lived.

 Pray the Eucharistic Revival Corpus Christi Novena